AN/SPS-67

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-67" designation represents the 67th design of an Army-Navy electronic device for surface ship search radar system.
+The JETDS system also now is used to name all Department of Defense and some NATO electronic systems.

 History

 The AN/SPS-67 is a solid-state replacement for the AN/SPS-10 radar, using a more reliable antenna and incorporating standard electronic module technology for simpler repair and maintenance.
-The AN/SPS-67 provides excellent performance in rain and sea clutter, and is useful in harbor navigation, since the AN/SPS-67 is capable of detecting buoys and small obstructions without difficulty.
+The SPS-67 provides excellent performance in rain and sea clutter, and is useful in harbor navigation, since the radar is capable of detecting buoys and small obstructions without difficulty.